General Information

 The government limits competition for certain contracts to businesses in historically underutilized business zones.
 DLA and other agencies also provide preferential consideration to HUBZone firms in unrestricted procurements.
 HUBZone-certified businesses –

-- Are eligible to compete for HUBZone Program set-asides, which are contracts reserved for competition exclusively among HUBZone firms; and
+- Are eligible to compete for HUBZone Program set-asides; and

-- Receive a 10 percent price evaluation preference in procurements not reserved for small business.
+- Receive a 10 percent price evaluation preference in full and open contract competitions.

 Certification For the HUBZone Program